joelchrono12/joelchrono12.ml/_posts/2025-08-07-webrings-clubs-and-blogrolls-im-part-of.md

 One of the always ongoing quests of mine consists of keeping all my urls up to date.
 After almost 5 years of blogging, I've changed my domain name a few times, from just my `.netlify.app` subdomain, to`joelchrono12.ml`, to `joelchrono12.xyz` to the cleaner and shorter `joelchrono.xyz` of today.

-Nowadays I still keep the last two, with a simple redirect, but I have been exploring around looking for websites linking to me and sending emails for them to update my web address and so.
+Nowadays I still keep the last two, with a simple redirect, but I have been exploring around looking for websites linking to me and sending emails for them requesting to update my web address and so.

-Because of this process, I've encountered websites that have added me to their blogrolls, so I thought I'd share some of those.
-While we are at it, I have linked to some other sites that I'm a part of, from clubs, webrings, viral challenges, independent search engines and some other mentions I thought were worth bringing up.
+Because of this process, I've encountered websites that have added me to their blogrolls or linked me in some way, and I thought it'd be fun to share some of those.
+While we are at it, I have linked to some other sites that I'm a part of, from clubs, webrings, viral challenges, independent search engines and some other mentions I found.

-I think I want to create a [/slashpage](https://slashpages.net) for this, but I am not too sure about what to call it, maybe something along the lines of **/memberships** or **/mentions**? something like that.
+I think I want to create a [/slashpage](https://slashpages.net) for this, but I am not too sure about what to call it, maybe something along the lines of **/memberships** or **/mentions**? let me know what you think!

-Alas, here are some of the ones I am a part of already.
+Alas, here is an incomplete compilation of links that link me back!

 ## Blogrolls

-Sorry that I won't add a description for this section, there are just, quite a bit of them so, I got lazy.
+Sorry that I didn't add a description for this section, there are just, quite a bit of them so, I got lazy.
 Thinking about it, is this basically a reverse blogroll? 🤯

 - [Adrian Perales](https://adrianperales.com/blogroll)
 - [BASIC](https://basic.bearblog.dev/bookmarks)